siinm/terraform-provider-livekit/docs/index.md

 The Livekit provider allows you to manage access tokens for [Livekit](https://livekit.io/).

-The changelog for this provider can be found here: <https://github.com/livekit/terraform-provider-livekit/releases>.
+The changelog for this provider can be found here: <https://github.com/siinm/terraform-provider-livekit/releases>.

+This provider is independently developed and is not affiliated with the LiveKit company.

 ## Example Usage